fbpx

 How ABA Therapy Supports DAAY Court’s Mission

 A key component of DAAY Court’s approach is the integration of ABA therapy principles, which emphasize behavior modification and skill development through positive reinforcement.
-ABA therapy can make a significant difference in how youth with autism manage challenging behaviors, helping them better understand social norms, respond to authority, and control impulses.
+La Terapia ABA can make a significant difference in how youth with autism manage challenging behaviors, helping them better understand social norms, respond to authority, and control impulses.
 These skills are essential for navigating the court system and avoiding future legal troubles.

 a group of people sitting in a circle